isomerpages/nrf-corp/index.md

       size: md
   - infobar:
       title: National Research Foundation, Singapore (NRF)
-      description: We aim to build a dynamic RIE ecosystem that advances Singapore’s competitiveness and drives societal and economic impact for Singapore and the world.
+      description: NRF aims to build a dynamic RIE ecosystem that advances Singapore’s competitiveness and drive societal and economic impact for Singapore and the world.
   - infopic:
       title: NRF Fellowship
       subtitle: Grants